apereo/cas/cas-server-documentation/installation/Ticket-Registry-Replication-Encryption.md

 <alias name="defaultTicketCipherExecutor" alias="ticketCipherExecutor" />
 ```

-The settings, algorithms and secret keys used for the cipher may be controlled via `cas.properties`:
+The settings, algorithms and secret keys used for the cipher may be controlled via `application.properties`:

 ```properties
 # Secret key to use when encrypting tickets in a distributed ticket registry.